K\"ahlerness of compact Hermitian surfaces under semi-definite Strominger-Bismut-Ricci curvatures: Acknowledgements

 \section{Acknowledgements}

+The work was supported by Scientific Research Foundation of Chongqing University of Technology (Grant No. 2026ZDZ012).
 The author is deeply grateful to Prof. Kefeng Liu for his invaluable encouragement and constant guidance, and to Prof. Xiaokui Yang, Prof. Quanting Zhao and Prof. Fangyang Zheng for their insightful discussions and generous support.
-The author would also like to thank an anonymous reader for bringing to his attention a slight inaccuracy in equation \eqref{3.21} of the first version of the paper.
+The author would also like to thank anonymous readers for bringing to his attention an inaccuracy in Lemma \ref{lem3.1} of an earlier version of the paper.